chaksw/Django-Beginner/README.md

 ### DetailView

-The main purpose of the `DetailView` is to view a single instance of (PK) a particular entry inside a model.A `DetailView` will look forthe template named `modelname_detail.html`
+The main purpose of the `DetailView` is to view a single instance of (PK) a particular entry inside a model.A `DetailView` will look fort he template named `modelname_detail.html`

 ```python
 class TeacherDetailView(DetailView):